VBGAMER45/SMFMods/smftradersystem/ReadMe.txt

    Just keep the textlink to smfhacks.com in the files and the templates or buy copyright removal at https://www.smfhacks.com

 4. Contact
-   For support and more information visit http://www.smfhacks.com
+   For support and more information visit https://www.smfhacks.com

 Other Mods
 SMF Gallery
 SMF Store
 SMF Links
-Staff Page Mod
 SMF Classifieds
 SMF Store
 Newsletter Pro